frama986/monzo/README.md

 # Web Crawler

-Starting from an initial URL, this web crawler will fetch and print all the links it can find on a webpage.
-Then it will enqueue to be
+Starting from an initial URL, this web crawler will fetch and print all the links it can find in a webpage.
-URLs not visited yet with the same domain as the initial one to be processed.
+Then it will enqueue and process the URLs not already visited and with the same domain as the initial one.

 ## Architecture